Applications are now closed for 2017-2018 Susan G. Komen Missouri Community Grants

-Susan G. Komen St. Louis grants support to non-profit organizations and governmental institutions in our service area for innovative, non-duplicative, evidence-based projects in the areas of breast health and breast cancer screening, education and support programs targeting services not otherwise available to the medically underserved populations in our 17-county Missouri/Illinois service area.
+Susan G. Komen Missouri grants support to non-profit organizations and governmental institutions in our service area for innovative, non-duplicative, evidence-based projects in the areas of breast cancer screening, breast health education and support programs not otherwise available to the medically underserved populations in our 38-county Missouri/Illinois service area.

 Grant awards are for one year (April 1-March 31).
-Organizations receiving Komen St. Louis grant awards must re-apply each year.
+Organizations receiving Komen Missouri grant awards must re-apply each year.

 Eligibility Criteria for Community-Based Grant Applications: